Skip to main content

 The sweet spot exists between keeping devices too long and discarding them too early.
 Finding it means understanding device lifespans, limits to functionality, and donation best practices.

-Can I donate old Computers & Laptops?
+Can I Donate Old Computers and Laptops?

-The functionality bar is surprisingly low.
-Devices just need to boot up, connect to the internet, and handle basic applications.
-Even computers from a decade ago can provide educational opportunities to those in need.
-According to Data Doctors, laptops from 10 years ago are more than capable of becoming usable to students for online classes since most learning happens in the cloud.
+Even computers from a decade ago can provide educational opportunities.
+According to Data Doctors, laptops from 10 years ago are more than capable of serving students for online classes since most learning happens in the cloud.
+That machine gathering dust in your office closet could be the difference between a student completing an assignment or falling behind.

-Can I donate Old Phones & Tablets?
+Can I Donate Old Phones and Tablets?

 Financial Returns That Actually Matter